pranavpai/Sidekick-Langraph-Agent/README.md

 # Or run in development mode with live reload
 docker-compose --profile dev up --build
 ```

+**Note**: The application automatically detects Docker environments and runs the browser in headless mode.
+No additional configuration is needed for containerized deployment.

 #### Option 3: Traditional Python Installation